What is a Credit Card Processing Loan?

 - Payments are not a non-flexible fixed payment but a set percentage of upcoming credit card sales

-- Higher Approve Rates Than Traditional Business Loan Products
+- Higher Approve Rates Than Traditional Business Loan Products.
+More tolerant qualifying criteria.

 - Lower credit and bank statement requirements are accessible to challenged businesses.